Stuycs-K/finalprojectapcs-4-chen-alexander-qiao-zixi/DEVLOG-Zixi.md

 ### 2025-05-27 - Implemented collision damage
 Created and merged collision damage branch, implementing damage to register from weapons/enemies and disappear upon hit or hp = 0; 1 period + half hour

+### 2025-05-28 - Improving attacks
+Created new Attacks branch to increase directions and add more attacks/weapons, but forgot to push in class.
+Updated UML diagrams to reflect what we currently have.
+1 period + half hour